Too Good to be Threw, The Premier Site for Consignment, Resale & Thrift Store Professionals About | Ordering | Contact | Free Articles

 TGtbT Resource: Get 100's of ideas to sharpen up your store with Shop Sizzle.

 Friday Evening: Cocktail Party and Auction.
 I won't even attempt to duplicate this.
-The party is truly festive, the buffet scrumptious, the finery on your fellow resalers jaw-dropping.
+The party is festive, the nibbles scrumptious.

 Saturday: Keynote.
 Workshops and lunch.
 Inspiring.
 Every speaker has valuable lessons to impart in their 45 minutes.

-Schedule that time for a serious session with your choice of our Products for the Professional Resaler.
-Get out your marker and index cards to take notes and concentrate.
+Do instead Schedule that time for a serious session with your choice of our Products for the Professional Resaler.
+Take notes and concentrate.
 Inspire yourself!
-Then take yourself to lunch as a break, before hitting the books again for the afternoon.
+Then take yourself to lunch as a break, before hitting Auntie Kate the Blog for more inspiration on how to make your shop be all you dream it can be.

 Saturday evening: Conference free time.
 Join fellow resalers for dinner and more.

-Try a nice glass of your favorite beverage and an Internet cruise through Too Good to be Threw, using our Site Map to make sure you don't miss a single page, tip or idea.
+Do instead Try a nice glass of your favorite beverage and an Internet cruise through the free articles on Too Good to be Threw, being sure not to miss a tip or hint.
 Net cost $0, since TGtbT is a free resource put up on the web for you by Kate Holmes, author of TGtbT The Complete Operations Manual for Resale & Consignment Shops.

 Sunday: Networking, a workshop, brunch buffet, Sourcemart.
-More learning opportunities and a chance to connect with vendors, perhaps meet your software people for the first time.
+More learning opportunities and a chance to see vendors.

 Sunday night: Party with your newfound best buds.
-A unique location every Conference.
+A fun night for all.

-And once again, no substitute at home, unless you have some best buds there.
+Do instead And once again, no substitute at home, unless you invite best buds over to dance and sing.
 After all, Sunday night's for letting your hair down, not talking shop...even at Conference!

 Monday morning: Up early to pack, and if your schedule allows, a stop for one last NARTS event.

-At home, spend the morning (since you don't have to pack) going over all the notes you've taken from your own personal "Conference" this past weekend.
+Do instead At home, spend the morning (since you don't have to pack or catch a plane) going over all the notes you've taken from your own personal "Conference" this past weekend.
 Plan your attack.
 Create a do-able to-do list.
 Cost?
 Time and concentration.

 Get the Manual